securityfirst/tent-content/contents_en/tools/VeraCrypt/veracrypt.md

 _Figure 9: Inside the mounted VeraCrypt standard volume with a protected hidden volume_

-**When you are done modifying the contents of your standard volume, you can dismount it by following the usual steps**, which are described under [Dismounting a volume](#dismounting-a-volume), above.
+**When you are done modifying the contents of your standard volume, you can dismount it by following the usual steps**, which are described under **Dismounting a volume**, above.
 And, the next time you go to mount a volume, the _Protect hidden volume against damage caused by writing to outer volume_ box will be _unchecked_ by default.

 6\.
 Managing your VeraCrypt container
 =====================================